uswds/uswds/README.md

 ### Download

-To use the Draft Web Design Standards on your project, you’ll need to include the CSS and JavaScript files in each HTML page in your project.
+To use the Draft Web Design Standards on your project, you’ll need to include the [CSS (*C*ascading *S*tyle *S*heets)](http://www.w3schools.com/css/css_intro.asp) and JavaScript files in each HTML page or dynamic templates in your project.

-First, download the Draft Web Design Standards assets:
+First, download the Draft U.S. Web Design Standards assets using the link below:

 [https://github.com/18F/web-design-standards/releases/download/v0.13.1/uswds-0.13.1.zip](https://github.com/18F/web-design-standards/releases/download/v0.13.1/uswds-0.13.1.zip)

-Then, add the following folders into a relevant place in your code base — likely a directory where you keep third-party libraries:
+You should now have a folder downloaded with the following file and folder structure:

 ```